 XenMotion allows live migration of running VMs when hosts share the same storage (in a pool).
-Additionally, Storage XenMotion allows migration between hosts which don't share the same storage.
+Additionally, Storage XenMotion allows migration between hosts which do not share the same storage.
+VMs can be migrated within or across pools.

 High Availability